ardeshir/docs/Univrs_Roadmap.md

+# Univrs.io Roadmap

-# a startup focused on advocating for the US Government to build and maintain a public cloud infrastructure could be quite a challenging yet ambitious endeavor.
+### A startup focused on advocating for the US Government to build and maintain a public cloud infrastructure could be quite a challenging yet ambitious endeavor.
 Here’s a high-level roadmap to help you get started:

 ### 1. Conduct Thorough Research
 Understand the landscape of cloud computing, current government policies on technology and cloud infrastructure, and the various stakeholders involved.
 Focus on these areas: